 So, the natural question for Riot Blockchain (NASDAQ:RIOT) shareholders is whether they should be concerned by its rate of cash burn.
-For the purposes of this article, cash burn is the annual rate at which an unprofitable company spends cash to fund its growth; its negative free cash flow.
-We'll start by comparing its cash burn with its cash reserves in order to calculate its cash runway.
+In this article, we define cash burn as its annual (negative) free cash flow, which is the amount of money a company spends each year to fund its growth.
+First, we'll determine its cash runway by comparing its cash burn with its cash reserves.

 How Well Is Riot Blockchain Growing?

-Riot Blockchain revenue is declining and its cash burn is increasing, so many may be considering its need to raise more cash in the future.
-Companies can raise capital through either debt or equity.
-One of the main advantages held by publicly listed companies is that they can sell shares to investors to raise cash to fund growth.
+Riot Blockchain seems to be in a fairly good position, in terms of cash burn, but we still think it's worthwhile considering how easily it could raise more money if it wanted to.
+Generally speaking, a listed business can raise new cash through issuing shares or taking on debt.
+Many companies end up issuing new shares to fund future growth.
 By comparing a company's annual cash burn to its total market capitalisation, we can estimate roughly how many shares it would have to issue in order to run the company for another year (at the same burn rate).

 Of course, you might find a fantastic investment by looking elsewhere.
 So take a peek at this free list of companies insiders are buying, and this list of stocks growth stocks (according to analyst forecasts)